 On a report from the Superintendent-General of Indian Affairs, submitting two surrenders made by the Mississauga Indians of Rice Lake, and by the Mississaugas of Alnwick.
 Of certain lands and islands which they claim.

-The Superintendent-General states that the above surrenders were obtained by Captain Anderson in June last; that the only stipulation attaching to them are that the monies arising from the sales of such surrendered lands may be invested for the benefit of the land surrendering, and that a duplicate of the instrument be give it such bands.
+The Superintendent-General states that the above surrenders were obtained by Captain Anderson in June last; that the only stipulation attaching to them are that the monies arising from the sales of such surrendered lands may be invested for the benefit of the land surrendering and that a duplicate of the instrument to give it such bands.

 That the surrenders by the Mississaugas of Mud Lakes compromises the islands in Rice Lake hitherto surrendered, and all the islands and mainland lying and situated in the Newcastle and Colborne District, except the reservations on the shore of Rice, Mud and Scugog Lakes.

 That some of these islands are valuable, one in Balsam Lake containing 1000 acres.
 That some doubts exist as to whether these islands were, or were not, included in a former surrender, but that there does not seem to be any objection to deciding the matter by accepting the present cession.

 That the Mississaugas of Alnwick cede the islands belonging to them in the Bay of Quinte, Lake Ontario, Weller's Bay and the river St. Lawrence and certain parcels of territory on the mainland.